-EXCLUSIVE INTERVIEW: Okudas Talk Orci Directing Trek, Netflix Rumors, Reveal Role In ST09 & More June 22, 2014by Kayla Iacovino , Filed under: Interview,ST: Into Darkness Sequel,Star Trek (2009 film),TNG Remastered,Trek on TV , trackback
+EXCLUSIVE INTERVIEW: Okudas Talk Orci Directing Trek, Netflix Rumors, Reveal Role In ST09 & More June 22, 2014by Kayla Iacovino , Filed under: Interview,Star Trek (2009 film),Star Trek Beyond,TNG Remastered,Trek on TV , trackback

 The Trek world has been abuzz since the announcement that Bob Orci will officially take over the director’s seat for the next Star Trek film.
 TrekMovie sat down with Mike and Denise Okuda in an exclusive interview covering Trek’s past, present, and future.
 The Okudas have been involved with Trek in one way or another as early as The Motion Picture with Mike having worked on every live action Star Trek production since The Voyage Home, along with the current project of remastering Star Trek: The Next Generation in HD for Blu-ray.
 Suffice to say that this pair has a unique perspective on where Trek has been and where it is (or should be) going.
 Hit the jump for more.